niklasknapp97/AirBnB_ratings/README.md

 # Data Analysis with Diagrams

-This document outlines the analysis performed on a DataFrame with the following columns: `listing_id`, `id`, `date`, `reviewer_id`, `reviewer_name`, `comments`.
+This document outlines the analysis performed on a DataFrame with reviews on Airbnb listings.
+It contains the following columns: `listing_id`, `id`, `date`, `reviewer_id`, `reviewer_name`, `comments`.
 The analyses include visualizations to help understand the data better.

 ## Motivation

-The goal of this report is to create an understanding for the the reviews of movies.
+The goal of this report is to create an understanding for the the reviews of Airbnb listings.

 ## View the Analysis